kanikawarman/DataScience-MLProjects/README.md

 3) Knn_diabetes.ipnyb --> This jupyter notebook contains a simple implementation of K-NN model.
 In the first part, the prediction is done without the use of any k-nn libraries.
 In the second part, it uses sckit knn-library to make predictions.
 Then the comparison is made on both the implementation.
+4) Decision Tree: Trained and Predicted the model on Iris dataset (continuous values), using the scikit libraries and making the model from scratch.
+Comparing the results for both

 *********************** KNN ******************************